 Being interested, motivated and engaged in learning is important for children once they start school.
 It can also help if they understand why they’re learning something.

-And as your child gets older, he’ll enjoy taking more responsibility for his learning, and getting more involved in making decisions about learning and organising activities.
+And as your child gets older, your child will enjoy taking more responsibility for their learning and getting more involved in making decisions about learning and organising activities.

 Learning in early primary school

-And at this stage, children still learn through play.
-Plenty of unstructured, free playtime helps balance formal lessons at school and also gives children a chance to unwind after the routines and rules of school.
+At this stage, children still learn through play.
+Plenty of unstructured, free play helps balance formal lessons at school.
+It also gives children a chance to unwind after the routines and rules of school.

-Children also learn by using objects in lots of different ways.
-When your child is experimenting, exploring and creating with a range of materials, she learns about problem-solving in situations where there are no set or ‘right’ answers.
+Children also learn by using objects in many different ways.
+When your child is experimenting, exploring and creating with a range of materials, they learn about problem-solving in situations where there are no set or ‘right’ answers.

-Children aren’t born with social skills – they have to learn them, just like they have to learn to read and write.
-Giving your child chances to play with other children is a great way for him to develop the skills he needs to get on with others.
+Children have to learn social skills, just like they have to learn to read and write.
+Giving your child chances to play with other children is a great way for them to develop skills for getting on with others.

 Your child’s community connections can offer valuable learning experiences too.
-For example, visiting the local shops, parks, playgrounds and libraries or walking in the areas around your home helps your child understand how communities work.
-As you and your child explore your community together, you can talk to her about interesting things that you see, or share things that you know.
+For example, visiting the local shops, parks, playgrounds and libraries or walking around your neighbourhood helps your child understand how communities work.
+As you and your child explore your community together, you can talk to your child about interesting things that you see or share things that you know.

-If your family speaks a language other than English at home, this can be a great way for your child to grow up as a bilingual learner.
-Although learning two or more languages can be challenging for some children, it doesn’t harm or hold back their development.
-In fact, being a bilingual child can have a lot of advantages – for example, better reading and writing skills.
+If your family speaks a language other than English at home, this can be a great way for your child to grow up as a bilingual or multilingual learner.
+Bilingualism or multilingualism can have many benefits for your child, including better thinking, reading and writing skills.